 Review policy

-Favorite topics: sagas, stories set in England and Europe (all time periods), less familiar historical settings or subjects, WW1 and WW2, and international titles.
+Favorite topics: stories set in England, Europe, Russia, China, Japan, and India (all time periods), sagas, biographical HF, less familiar historical settings or subjects (off-the-beaten path), WW1 and WW2, and international titles.

 Please do not offer military fiction, alternate history, mysteries, Westerns, or nonfiction.

-I prefer finished, bound books but will accept ARCs and galley formats as well.
-I no longer accept e-books.
+I will accept finished, bound books, ARCs, and galleys; however, I no longer accept e-books.
+The pleasure of reading for me is in the feel of crisp paper, not a cold device.
 I can host guest posts and giveaways if requested.

 Submitting a work for review does not guarantee a review.
 I read at least fifty pages of each novel before deciding on review suitability.
 I only review books I’ve read in entirety.
 I will not sell review copies, and I will clarify if the book is a review copy at the end of each post.